t2yaroslav/google-meet-call-cost/README.md

-# Google Meet Transcript Translator Extension
+# Google Meet Call Cost

-This is a Google Chrome extension that translates Google Meet live transcriptions into the language of your choice.
+This is a Google Chrome extension calculate call cost

 ## Features

-- Live translation of Google Meet transcriptions
-- Customizable target language

 ## How to Use

 1. Click on the extension's icon in the toolbar to open the popup.
-2. Select your preferred target language for translation from the dropdown menu in the popup.
-3. Join a Google Meet and activate Live Caption.
-4. The live transcriptions will automatically be translated into your selected target language.

 ## Installation